Azure/az-cgpu-onboarding/Legacy-FAQ.md

 Log in to your VM and run the following commands:
 ```
-# Unzip the new CGPU onboarding pacakge to home folder
+# Unzip the new CGPU onboarding package to home folder
 tar -zxvf cgpu-onboarding-package.tar.gz; cd cgpu-onboarding-package

 # Uninstall Nvidia r535 driver and unhold Linux kernel